1MjCee/1MjCee/README.md

-## Hi there, I am Julius Matheka Charles 👋
+## Hi there, I am Julius Charles 👋

 ## About Me:
 + 📊 Skilled in `Data Analysis`, `visualization`, and `Machine Learning`.